Library Professionals: Facts & Figures

 Gender Inequality

 Pay inequity remains a persistent and pervasive problem in society.
-In 2022, median weekly earnings for women in all occupations were 83 percent of men’s earnings.[28]
-For most women of color, the earnings gap is even larger: African American women earned just 72.4 cents for every dollar earned by men of all races in 2022 and Hispanic and Latina women earned just 65.9 cents on the dollar.[29]
-Asian women were the only racial group to earn more than men of all races, but they still earned only 79.2 cents to the dollar reported by Asian men.[30]
+In 2023, median weekly earnings for women in all occupations were 83.6 percent of men’s earnings.[27]
+For most women of color, the earnings gap is even larger: Black or African American women earned just 74 cents for every dollar earned by men of all races in 2023 and Hispanic and Latina women earned just 66.6 cents on the dollar.[28]
+Asian women were the only racial group to earn more than men of all races, but they still earned only 79.4 cents to the dollar reported by Asian men.[29]

 Though library occupations are predominantly held by women, a wage gap still exists in the profession.
-In 2021, women working as full-time librarians (35 hours or more per week) reported median annual earnings that were only 88 percent of the median annual earnings reported by men.[31]
+In 2022, women working as full-time library assistants (35 hours or more per week) reported median annual earnings that were only 82.3 percent of the median annual earnings reported by men.[30]
+Between 2021 and 2022, the wage gap for librarians has narrowed considerably, from 88 percent of the median annual earnings reported by men in 2021 to 97.7 percent in 2022.[31]

 The American Library Association-Allied Professional Association published the 6th edition of their Advocating for Better Salaries Toolkit in April 2017.
 The toolkit includes sections on how to determine fair compensation for librarians, advocating for raises, identifying pay inequities and salary negotiation tips.
 Importantly, the toolkit identifies union organizing and collective bargaining as an effective means to increase librarian pay and increase equity in the workplace.[32]